JDASoftwareGroup/kartothek/docs/further_useful_features.rst

 For example, :func:`~kartothek.io.eager.update_dataset_from_dataframes` is the update function for the ``eager`` backend.

-To see updating in action, lets set up some data and a storage location first and store the data there with ``kartothek``:
+To see updating in action, let's set up some data and a storage location first and store the data there with ``kartothek``:

 .. ipython:: python